DZCQs/GPDR/package code/README.md

 `sample_inducing`, and `kmeans_inducing` are reusable constructors.
 Neither coordinates nor response support are limited to a particular example.

-## Reproduce the Toy with Public Functions
+## Reproduce the Simulation example

 The three examples below use the same public model, optimizer, and predictor.
 Only data/base preparation and the recorded training settings differ.
 Run each